Back to Work

 “I had been very active during my career break with voluntary and freelance assignments.
 There wasn’t any income, but a lot of networking did happen.

 Then, I gathered myself and started applying for full-time jobs.
-I stressed on the flexibility part, more than emoluments.
+I stressed flexibility more than emoluments.

 I did get a job, but joining was delayed due to Covid.
 I accepted all terms and adapted to the situation.
 Then, work-from-home was declared, which suited my convenience.